Do you care?

 - Awarded over 80 four-year college scholarships beginning in the Fall of 2000

-- Since 2013 The REACH Foundation’s “Shop with a Cop” program has help over 430 children enjoy the holiday season.
+- Since 2013, The REACH Foundation’s “Shop with a Cop” program has helped over 1,500 families enjoy the holiday season.
 Thank you to the participating Police departments who help relay a positive message to the participating children!

 - Provided funding to the Greater Hartford YMCA for the construction of the Wilson-Gray YMCA, Youth and Family Center; groundbreaking April, 2008; opened and dedicated September, 2009